If your love for horses is rather new, you’ll want to stick to beginner-friendly horses to have a positive experience.

 When training the horse, keep in mind that this isn’t the easiest task.

-You should use a lot of treats to develop a friendly vibe.
+You should use a lot of treats to develop a friendly vibe (we recommend you check these out).
 I’ve found most horses to love these German Horse Muffins so you might want to try those.

 Never force your American Quarter to do things when it isn’t willing to.